TheanLim/acadblog2/content/home/about.md

 # Biography

-I am a statistician and a psychologist from the University of Minnesota.
-I am currently analyzing datasets from the Work and Organization lab of UMN to study the effect of leadership behaviours on the team creativity and effectiveness.
-I am also interested in learning and building side-projects using Statistical Modellings and Machine Learnings.
+I am a Master's student at the Northeastern University.
+I am currently researching on algorithms to speed up the computation of Influence Functions used for deep learning model interpretation and debugging.
+I am also interested in working on projects in the domain of NLP and Computer Vision.